paololapo/NetworkReconstruction/GNN/README.md

 # Graph Neural Networks
 The files in this folder contain the analysis of graph neural networks.
-The full explanation can be found in the report in the main folder, but here we show the diagrams of the tested autoencoder architectures. <br>
+The full explanation can be found in the report in the main folder, but here we show the diagrams of the tested architectures. <br>
 * **Standard Graph Convolutional Networks (GCN)**
 <p align="center">
 <img src="./modelsImages/GCN.png" alt="schematics" width="200" height="300">